 Kim Wyman is Washington’s 15th Secretary of State.
-First elected in 2012, she is the second female Secretary of State in Washington history.
-She was re-elected to a new four-year term in November 2016.
-Prior to being elected Secretary of State, Kim served as Thurston County Elections Director for nearly a decade and was elected County Auditor in 2001.
+First elected in 2012, she is serving her second term and is only the second female Secretary of State in Washington’s history.
+Prior to being elected to this office, Kim served as Thurston County Elections Director for nearly a decade and was elected Thurston County Auditor from 2001-2013.

-As Secretary, Kim heads one of the most diverse offices in state government.
-Her responsibilities include overseeing elections, corporation and charity filings, the Washington State Library, Washington Talking Book & Braille Library, and the State Archives.
-She also oversees a number of community programs, including the Combined Fund Drive for charitable giving by public employees, the Address Confidentiality Program to protect victims of domestic violence and stalking, and Legacy Washington, the history programs and special exhibits that tell the state’s intriguing stories.
+Secretary Wyman heads one of the most diverse offices in state government.
+Her responsibilities include overseeing elections, corporation and charity filings, the Washington State Library, the Washington Talking Book & Braille Library, the Washington State Archives, and a number of special programs including the Combined Fund Drive for charitable giving by public employees, the Address Confidentiality Program to protect survivors of domestic violence and stalking, and Legacy Washington, an oral history and exhibit program that tells the state’s most intriguing stories.

-She has received numerous awards, including the Woman of Distinction Award from the Pacific Peaks Girl Scout Council, the Washington State University President’s Award for Leadership, the Roanoke Rising Star Award, and the Joel Pritchard Award.
+She has received numerous awards, including the YMCA Youth and Government Robert F. Utter Award, the Woman of Distinction Award from the Pacific Peaks Girl Scout Council and the Washington State University President’s Award for Leadership.
 During the 2014 legislative session, the Washington State Senate included Wyman in a resolution honoring women trailblazers in government.

-Kim is a graduate of California State University, Long Beach and holds a Master’s Degree in Public Administration from Troy State University.
+Secretary Wyman is a graduate of California State University, Long Beach and holds a Master’s Degree in Public Administration from Troy State University.
 She was awarded an Honorary Doctorate in Leadership from City University, Seattle in 2015.
-Kim has been a Certified Elections and Registration Administrator (CERA) from The Elections Center and Auburn University since 2004 and has held Washington State Election Administrator Certification since 1995.
+Kim is a Certified Elections and Registration Administrator (CERA) from The Elections Center and Auburn University, and is a Washington State Certified Election Administrator.